kiksotik/hdc/README.md

 ## Contributing
 I'm a newbie to open-source and am grateful for any suggestion on how to be a better maintainer.
 The HDC-spec is currently work in progress; any feedback on how I could improve HDC is very welcome.
+Use the [issue tracker](https://github.com/kiksotik/hdc/issues) to report your feedback or drop me an [email](mailto:kiksotik@gmail.com).

-Pull-requests are not yet appropriate at this point in time, since I'm still rearranging the folder structure of this repository.
+Pull-requests are not a good idea at this point in time, since the HDC-spec is still in pre-alpha and also because I'm still rearranging the basic folder structure of this repository on a weekly basis.

 ## License